Configure Gateway API resources across namespaces

 Kong Ingress Controller talks to Konnect over a connected secured with TLS certificates.

-Generate a new certificate using openssl
+Generate a new certificate using openssl:

 openssl req -new -x509 -nodes -newkey rsa:2048 -subj "/CN=kongdp/C=US" -keyout ./tls.key -out ./tls.crt

 The certificate needs to be a single line string to send it to the Konnect API with curl.
-Use awk
+Use awk to format the certificate:

 export CERT=$(awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' tls.crt);